UK and EU Seal Gibraltar Post-Brexit Deal

 The treaty spans seven parts and 41 annexes, much of which will now be incorporated into Gibraltar law.
 It has been approved by the Gibraltar Cabinet and will be debated in the Gibraltar Parliament before the UK proceeds to ratification.
 The consent of the European Parliament is also required.
 The agreement includes consultation and arbitration mechanisms, with the Court of Justice of the European Union having a final, binding role where questions of EU law arise.

 A bespoke customs arrangement will enable the free circulation of goods between Gibraltar and the EU without checks at the land frontier.
 Spain will clear non-EU goods at designated customs posts, with revenues returned to Gibraltar, while a new transaction tax will replace the current import duty system.
-The treaty also establishes enhanced security and law enforcement co-operation, overseen by a UK-EU Co-operation Council, and provides for a four-year evaluation period of the Schengen elements, according to the Treaty Text posted by GBC.
+The treaty also establishes enhanced security and law enforcement co-operation, overseen by a UK-EU Co-operation Council, and provides for a four-year evaluation period of the Schengen elements, as reported by GBC.

 Together, the measures mark a significant step in defining Gibraltar's relationship with the EU outside formal membership, while maintaining structured co-operation and cross-border fluidity.